oskarrough/codesandnotes/content/Roughly learning Ember-js/1-setting-up.md

 You'll see tons of files and folders but we'll mostly be concerned with the `app` folder.
 Let's tell Ember-CLI that we want to use a pod structure.
 Pods allows us to group files by structure rather than type.
 For instance, instead of templates clamped together in `app/templates/`, they'll be split out under their route such as `app/posts/template.hbs`.
 Don't worry about it too much, it'll make sense soon.
 If you want, see more on the [pod structure](http://www.Ember-CLI.com/user-guide/#using-pods).

-To use pods, edit the hidden `.Ember-CLI` file to:
+To use pods, edit the hidden `.ember-cli` file to:

 ```
 {